California storm forces flood rescues but spares Montecito

 "We had basically a river going through downtown Groveland," Mele said, adding that waters also dislodged two propane tanks from a home.
 The tanks hit a car and a home but no damage was reported.

-"This has been a fairly beneficial rain," National Weather Service meteorologist Mark Jackson said.
-"We're still in a drought so this was a good rain, and we could use more of the good rain."
+"We're still in a drought so this was a good rain, and we could use more of the good rain," National Weather Service meteorologist Mark Jackson said.

 Thousands of people fled Montecito and neighboring communities in advance of the storm, just as they had during previous rains and last year during a wildfire that became the largest in state history as it destroyed more than 1,000 buildings, mostly homes.